-The geocorona has been detected at various wavelengths, but especially in hydrogen Lyman alpha radiation as a glow in the direction toward the Sun (Meier and Mange, 1973).
-Typical brightnesses of the geocorona in Balmer alpha emission (6563Å) are known to be as great as 20 Rayleighs, or as bright as ~ 2.0 S10 units.
-Unlike the aurorae brightness which diminishes above ~ 200 km, the geocorona is brightest at heights of $>10^3$ km.
+The geocorona has been detected at various wavelengths, but especially in hydrogen Lyman alpha radiation as a glow in the direction towards the Sun (Meier and Mange, 1973).
+Typical brightnesses of the geocorona in Balmer α emission (6563 Å) are known to be as great as 20 Rayleighs or as bright as ≈ 2.0 S10 units.
+The brightness fall-off with height above the surface of the Earth is unlike that of the aurorae in that the geocorona is brightest at heights of >103 km.
 This emission, if included in the imager bandpass, could contribute a background comparable to the signal photons observed by the SMEI at 90° elongation and greater.
 However, the geocorona to first order remains approximately constant relative to solar elongation and is brightest towards and to the west of the Sun (Anderson et al. 1987).
-The relative invariability of the geocorona at a given solar elongation on the time scales of mass ejections implies that this source of brightness should pose no problem for an Earth-based imager, especially if Lyman alpha is excluded from the instrument bandpass.
+The relative invariability of the geocorona at a given solar elongation on the time scales of mass ejections implies that this source of brightness should pose no problem for an Earthbased imager, especially if Balmer alpha emission is excluded from the instrument bandpass.

-Ram Glow and Other Spacecraft-Produced Illumination
+9 Ram Glow and Other Spacecraft-Produced Illumination

-Ram glow is a low-level light source which forms a comet-like halo and tail near a spacecraft in low-Earth orbit.
-The glow is caused by many different sources (Torr, 1988) including: a concentration of the ambient gasses which peak in the ram direction, outgassing from the spacecraft, leakage, venting and thruster firings.
+Ram glow is a low-level light source which forms a cometlike halo and tail near a spacecraft in low-Earth orbit.
+The glow is caused by many different sources (Torr, 1988) including a concentration of the ambient gasses which peak in the ram direction, outgassing from the spacecraft, leakage, venting and thruster firings.
 The amounts of this glow vary from spacecraft to spacecraft.
-From Space Shuttle measurements, at heights below 400 km some of the constituent molecular glows are significantly above the ~ 100 S10 unit zodiacal light background at 90° elongation.
+From Space Shuttle measurements at heights below 400 km some of the constituent molecular glows from atmospheric oxygen are significantly above the ≈ 100 S10 unit zodiacal light background at 90° elongation.
 If the source of this light were to vary, it could cause significant problems for the imager at these heights.
 However, with the possible exception of sources on the vehicle such as emissions from other experiments, these sources of light extrapolate to well below the level that could cause a detrimental effect on the imager at the 800 km orbit.
-Space debris are expected to be observed by the imager as frequently as about one per orbit above the tenth magnitude limit.
-They should be easily detected as streaks in an image.

-Conclusion
+10 Conclusion

 Results from the HELIOS spacecraft have demonstrated that the SMEI concept will work, and they give limits on the signal levels necessary for an instrument capable of tracing solar mass ejections, corotating regions and shock waves through the heliosphere from Earth orbit.
-Although several designs are possible, the SMEI instrument must be deployed above the aurora and molecular glows, at an orbital height of 800 km, and will operate only when Earth is not included in its field of view.
-Thus, an Earth-orbiting SMEI viewing away from Earth depends on the slow orbital rotation of the spacecraft to scan the whole sky once in every 90 minute orbit.
-Such an instrument would have the capability of forecasting in real time the arrival at Earth of heliospheric features.
+Although several designs are possible, the SMEI instrument must be deployed above the aurora and molecular glows at an orbital height of 800 km and will operate only when Earth is not included in its field of view.
+Thus, an Earth-orbiting SMEI viewing away from Earth depends on the slow orbital rotation of the spacecraft to scan the whole sky once every 90 minute orbit.
+Such an instrument would have the capability of forecasting the arrival at Earth of heliospheric features in real time.